ably/docs/README.md

 [Ably](https://www.ably.io) is a hugely scalable, superfast and secure hosted realtime messaging service for web-enabled devices.

 This Git repository contains most of the [Ably API documentation](https://www.ably.io/documentation) that resides at <https://www.ably.io/documentation> in [Textile](redcloth.org/textile) format.
-[Nanoc](http://nanoc.stoneship.org/) is used to build the static site from the `source` branch.
+[Nanoc](http://nanoc.stoneship.org/) is used to build the static site from the `master` branch.

 The Ably documentation was intentionally created as a public repository using a simple text based markup language so that: